 4. Anna Chapman

-The laziest Russian spy of all time, Anna Chapman was part of a sleeper ring.
-She and her spies were so bad at espionage, the U.S. government just shipped Chapman back to Moscow because they didn’t have enough evidence of actual secrets stolen to convict her.
+The laziest Russian spy of all time, Anna Chapman was part of a Russian sleeper ring.
+She and her spies were so bad at espionage that the U.S. government just shipped Chapman back to Moscow because they didn’t have enough evidence of actual secrets stolen to convict her.

 That’s not the worst of it.
-Chapman and the 11 others in the spy ring failed in a lot of espionage basics.
+Chapman and the 11 others in the spy ring failed at many espionage basics.
 They conducted monetary and other transactions in broad daylight, kept their communications guidebook instead of memorizing it and burning it, and met directly with sources instead of using an intermediary.

 5. Unnamed CIA Lady

-This is the person who is responsible for spreading the idea that “enhanced interrogation techniques” (aka torture) are an effective method for getting information from suspects with links to terror cells.
-Still at the CIA, her name remains a mystery to most, but an NBC investigator found documented evidence this woman not only defended the practice, but enjoyed taking part in its implementation, even on innocent people.
+This is the person who is responsible for spreading the idea that “enhanced interrogation techniques” (also known as “torture”) are an effective method for getting information from suspects with links to terror cells.
+Still, at the CIA, her name remains a mystery to most, but an NBC investigator found documented evidence that this woman not only defended the practice, but enjoyed taking part in its implementation, even on innocent people.

 6. Stewart David Nozette

 Nozette was a space scientist with a very high security clearance.
-He was arrested in 2009 for being an agent of Israel, spying on the U.S. for Mossad, the Israeli intelligence service.
-Unfortunately, the Israelis never talked to Nozette.
-He was actually talking to the FBI the whole time.
+He was arrested in 2009 for being an agent of Israel and spying on the U.S. for Mossad, the Israeli intelligence service.
+Unfortunately for Nozette, the Israelis never actually talked to him.
+He was really talking to the FBI the whole time.
 And they got it on tape.

-Nozette worked for a number of aerospace companies in Israel which shared defense contracts with the U.S. He practically announced his intention to become a spy and attempted espionage for $11,000 (a paltry sum, considering what other spies, like Jonathan Pollard, received for their services).
+Nozette worked for a number of aerospace companies in Israel, many of which shared defense contracts with the United States.
+He practically announced his intention to become a spy and attempted espionage for $11,000 (a paltry sum, considering what other spies, like Jonathan Pollard, received for their services).